 When to Register

 Course credits earned as a non-degree graduate student do not accumulate toward a graduate degree at this university.
-However, if you are later admitted to a graduate degree program, a maximum of six (6) graduate credits earned as a non-degree student may be applied to that program.
-This requires a favorable recommendation by the appropriate Graduate Program Director and approval by the Dean of the Graduate School.
+However, if you are later admitted to a graduate degree program, a maximum of six (6) graduate credits earned as a non-degree student may be applied to a master's degree program.
+This requires a favorable recommendation by the appropriate graduate program director and approval by the dean of the graduate school.

-Non-degree students are eligible for a UMass identification card, called the UCard, that is also used as your library card.
+Non-degree students are eligible for a UMass identification card, called the UCard, which is also used as a library card.
 You may obtain your ID card from the UCard Office.